-Possible reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration A series of automatic federal deficit reduction spending cuts and tax increases is scheduled to take effect on January 1, 2013 unless Congress adopts alternative deficit reduction legislation.
+A series of automatic federal deficit reduction spending cuts known as Possible reductions in federal "sequestration" is scheduled to take effect on March 1, 2013 unless subsidy payable to the Congress adopts alternative deficit reduction legislation.
+Such spending Commission for its cuts were originally scheduled to take effect January 1, 2013 but the outstanding Build America Bonds due to sequestration effectiveness of such cuts was delayed by legislation signed into law by President Obama on January 2, 2013.
 This could affect the federal subsidy payable to the Commission with respect to its outstanding Build America Bonds.
 The Commission currently has \$1,104,675,000 in principal amount of Build America Bonds outstanding, and is entitled to receive approximately \$22,387,000 in federal subsidy annually with respect to such Build America Bonds, of which, it is believed based upon currently available information, approximately \$1,701,000 could be affected.
 Adverse changes in the amount of the federal subsidy the Commission receives on its Build America Bonds would require the Commission to use other funds to offset the loss of this subsidy.